ReverseControl/MuchPIR/README.md

 # MuchPir

+Contact us: postgres-pir@pm.me

 Private Information Retrieval using Homomorphic Encryption implemented as a C/C++ Aggregate extension to Postgres.

-This version is an early versions and its performance is severely lacking.
-Nonetheless, it is good a enough implementation for folks who want to experiment with PIR on Postgres and have a working C/C++ extension.
+This demo is good a enough implementation for folks who want to experiment with PIR on Postgres and have a working C/C++ extension.

-This demo targets string types on postgres, but can easily be adapted to query any type: int4, int8, float, bytea, etc.

 The latest version of the software this demo is based on has the following characteristics: